TaranowskiJo/Winston/README.md

 Lessons Learned
 </h4>

 This project was rich in new skills for all of us.
 Along with the time crunch to learn a new program, we had to balance the coordination of schedules, vision, interests, and abilities.
 Our daily standups were essential to our daily direction, especially in creating a project which got revisioned multiple times throughout the course of a week.
+We had to compromise on many elements of the gameplay due to our limited knowledge and limited time available to us.

 ![shot2](https://user-images.githubusercontent.com/75503351/192647363-dd8a5dea-f382-4c6f-9bbe-3ecfd4afb6f7.jpg)